DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/eee24cef-c67a-42de-9fa0-9351cab56354)

-- ROUND-ROBIN SCHEDULING is NOT IDEAL for VOICE / VIDEO TRAFFIC
+- ROUND-ROBIN SCHEDULING is NOT IDEAL for voice/video traffic
-    - Even if VOICE / VIDEO TRAFFIC receives a guaranteed MINIMUM amount of BANDWIDTH, ROUND-ROBIN can add DELAY and JITTER because even the HIGH PRIORITY QUEUES have to wait their turn in the SCHEDULER
+    - Even if VOICE / VIDEO traffic receives a guaranteed MINIMUM amount of BANDWIDTH, ROUND-ROBIN can add DELAY and JITTER because even the HIGH PRIORITY QUEUES have to wait their turn in the SCHEDULER

 ---

 - LLQ (LOW LATENCY QUEUING)
     - Designates ONE (or more) QUEUES as *strict priority queues*
     - This means that if there is TRAFFIC in the QUEUE, the SCHEDULER will ALWAYS take the next PACKET from that QUEUE until it is EMPTY
-    - This is VERY EFFECTIVE for reducing the DELAY and JITTER of VOICE / VIDEO TRAFFIC
+    - This is VERY EFFECTIVE for reducing the DELAY and JITTER of voice/video traffic
     - HOWEVER, LLQ has a DOWNSIDE of potentially starving other QUEUES if there is always TRAFFIC in the DESIGNATED *STRICT PRIORITY QUEUE*
         - POLICING can control the AMOUNT of TRAFFIC allowed in the *STRICT PRIORITY QUEUE* so that it can’t take all of the link’s BANDWIDTH